The Guns of Navarone (1961)

 dynamics.

-forced into a script that should be pure action.
+script that should be pure action.

-details — they're just going about their soldiering business.)
+they're just going about their soldiering business.)

-having a celebration, complete with authentic-seeming music and dancing.
+celebration, complete with authentic-seeming music and dancing.
 You can almost smell the souvlaki.

 To sum up: MacLean purists will frequently wrinkle their noses at some differences between the book and movie